vityou/vityou.github.io/_posts/2018-08-05-an-argument-against-logical-reason.md

 categories: philosophy metaphysics
 comments: true
 ---
-This blog post encapsulates some of my thoughts on the nature of the metaphysical world, also known as what is "outside" the universe.
+This post encapsulates some of my thoughts on the nature of the metaphysical world, also known as what is "outside" the universe.
 These ideas are by no means new, and I don't claim to have independently come up with them.

 I would like to start off by assuming that everything must have a reason, and point out the illogicality that results.
 I will list the premises of the argument and its conclusion, and go into more detail on each: